John Crawford (musician)

+John Buckner Crawford (born January 17, 1960) is an American singer-songwriter noted for co-founding the pop group Berlin, which had several hit songs in the 1980s.

+Biography

-John Buckner Crawford (born January 17, 1960) is an American singer-songwriter known for co-founding the pop group Berlin, which scored several hit songs in the 1980s.
-Crawford's career as a musician began in junior high after breaking his leg during a basketball game.
-In an attempt to fight off the boredom of being injured, he picked up a guitar and began taking lessons at a musical instrument retailer in nearby Fullerton, California, where his teacher put him in touch with future Berlin band members Dan Van Patten, Chris Velasco, and Tyson Cobb.
-John attended El Dorado High School in Placentia, California.
+Crawford attended El Dorado High School in Placentia, California.
+His career as a musician began in junior high school after he broke his leg during a basketball game.
+While recovering, he picked up a guitar and began taking lessons in nearby Fullerton, California, where his teacher put him in touch with future Berlin band members Dan Van Patten, Chris Velasco, and Tyson Cobb.

-The three soon formed a band named The Toys, with vocalist Ty Cobb at the helm.
-Crawford, Cobb, and the others were influenced by then-current punk rockers like the Sex Pistols and Synthpop band Ultravox, though Crawford has cited KISS as an early influence as well.
+They formed a band named The Toys with Ty Cobb as vocalist.
+Crawford and the others were influenced by punk rockers like the Sex Pistols and synth-pop band Ultravox, and Crawford has also cited KISS as an early influence.

+Berlin

-After a name change to Berlin, the band stayed together for about three years.
-After Cobb left the group, a string of vocalists attempted to fill his spot.
-In 1980, Berlin released the EP Information on Zone H. Records with Virginia Macolino fronting the group.
+After changing their name to Berlin, the band stayed together for about three years.
+Cobb was discharged from the group and replaced with Terri Nunn.
+In 1980, Berlin released the EP Information on Zone H. Records, with Virginia Macolino fronting the group.
 The band signed to I.R.S.
-Records briefly in 1980, releasing the single "A Matter of Time", before suddenly disbanding in 1981.
+Records briefly in 1980, releasing the single "A Matter of Time", before disbanding in 1981.

-Hiatus

 With Berlin on indefinite hiatus, Crawford worked with another Orange County–based band, The Videos, with Craig Sibley on vocals and guitar, Rich West on keyboards, Ken Dudley on guitars, and John Benson on drums.
-He also worked as a vocalist for Fahrenheit, a synthesizer pop quartet in the order of Depeche Mode and Ultravox, for which he also played occasional bass and acoustic guitar.
-Along with Van Patten as synthesist and drum machine programmer, Fahrenheit included West (later of Stacey Q’s band) and Keith Walsh, both on synths as well.
+He also worked as a vocalist for Fahrenheit, a synthesizer pop quartet in the style of Depeche Mode and Ultravox, also playing occasional bass and acoustic guitar.

-Sometime around the formation of Fahrenheit in late 1981, the Los Angeles-based independent label M.A.O.
-Records released a new Berlin single, featuring the songs "The Metro" and "Tell Me Why", with Terri Nunn on vocals.
-It wasn't until 1982's platinum-selling Pleasure Victim that Crawford's music gained an audience.
-Crawford had a hand in penning all of the disc's songs except for "Masquerade," a song written by guitarist and original Berlin member Chris Ruiz-Velasco.
+In late 1981, some time around the formation of Fahrenheit, Los Angeles-based independent label M.A.O.
+Records released a new Berlin single, featuring the songs The Metro and "Tell Me Why", with Terri Nunn on vocals.
+1982's platinum-selling Pleasure Victim gained Crawford's music an audience.
+Crawford part-wrote all of the album's songs except "Masquerade," which was written by guitarist and original Berlin member Chris Ruiz-Velasco.